Interfacing...

 stty -F /dev/ttyUSB0 cs8 115200 ignbrk -brkint -icrnl -imaxbel -opost -onlcr -isig -icanon -iexten -echo -echoe -echok -echoctl -echoke noflsh -ixon -crtscts

-make sure /dev/ttyUSB0 or whatever is your arduino, and 115200 is the baud you did your Serial.begin(XXXX) with
+make sure /dev/ttyUSB0 or whatever your Arduino's port is, and 115200 is the baud you did your Serial.begin(XXXX) with.

 You can then do: